×

 All about Hawaiite and Pegmatite Properties

 Know all about Hawaiite and Pegmatite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite and Pegmatite belong to Igneous Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Pegmatite is Pegmatitic.
 Hawaiite appears Dull and Soft and Pegmatite appears Layered, Banded, Veined and Shiny.
-The luster of Hawaiite is not available while that of Pegmatite is grainy, pearly and vitreous.
+The luster of Hawaiite is while that of Pegmatite is grainy, pearly and vitreous.
 Hawaiite is available in black, brown, light to dark grey colors whereas Pegmatite is available in black, brown, cream, green, grey, pink, red, rust, silver, white, yellow colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Pegmatite are creating artwork, jewelry, source of corundum, tourmalines, beryls and topaz.